Lawmakers Revive, Pass Transgender Athlete Ban

 Through a barrage of questions and a series of futile attempts to alter Tuck’s amendment, House Democrats lashed out at the proposed ban.

 “The message that the bill sends is an ugly message of exclusion telling trans kids that who they are is not OK and that they need to change who they are and if they don’t change who they are and something happens to them, it’s their own fault.
-Members, that is not the message that we should be sending,” Rep. Carlos Guillermo Smith, an Orlando Democrat who is gay, argued.READ MORE: Broward School Board To Vote Thursday On Future Of Superintendent Robert Runcie
+Members, that is not the message that we should be sending,” Rep. Carlos Guillermo Smith, an Orlando Democrat who is gay, argued.READ MORE: ‘The Sweetest Girl’: A Forbidden Love Story That Tackles #FreeHaiti Movement

 The proposal drew immediate pushback from LGBTQ advocates.